7 Clues Your Pool Builder Has It Together

 Pool contractors should provide photos of the pools they've built themselves, not stock photos or pictures from someone else's site.
 It's okay to ask if the images are from their pools.

 What if they're a new business?

 Newly established pool builders may not have a lot of their own photos to share.

-For example, some of our River Pools Certified dealers don't have a lot of their own photos to show yet.
+For example, some of our River Pools independent authorized dealers don't have a lot of their own photos to show yet.

 In these cases, the other 6 points carry more weight.

 4. Clearly defined processes

 The pool builder should have a clearly defined sales system.